SGDDNB/CLIPreg/README.md

 ```

 Then we want to combine POSTAR and ENCODE to work with only one
-dataframe and only keep RBPs that are significant in at least one
+dataframe and only keep RBPs that are significant in at least one gene
-cluster.
+group.

 ``` r